chinamike65/hugo-tuolesi/content/book4/book4en.md

 The bodhisattvas in the Land of Ultimate Bliss saw this, so they vowed to be reborn in our southern Zhanbu continent.

-(2) Purity of precepts is the foundation of all merits.
+##### (2) Purity of discipline is the foundation of all merit

 Nagarjuna Bodhisattva said in the Book of Relatives and Friends:

+---

-Precepts are like the moving and still earth, which is the foundation of all merits.
+Precepts are like the moving and still earth,

+which is the foundation of all merits.

+---

 Precepts are the root of all merits.
 Precepts are like the earth, and merit and achievement are like all things growing on the earth.
 Without the earth, there would be nothing.